OscarHuangWind/Safe-Human-in-the-Loop-RL/README.md

 This repository contains the illustrative diagrams and demonstration videos of the proposed approach called **safety-aware human-in-the-loop reinforcement learning (SaHiL-RL)**.

-:dog: We will publish the source code once the paper is accepted.
+:hourglass_flowing_sand: We will publish the source code once the paper is accepted.

 :beer: Prior to this, we are more than happy to discuss the details of our algorithm if you are interested.
 Please feel free to contact us without any hesitation.